Neutis/neutis-docs/docs/yocto/tutorial.md

 bitbake neutis-minimal-image
 ```

-`neutis-image` - standard image with ...
+`neutis-image` - an image that allows running the examples.

-`neutis-minimal-image` - a small image just capable of allowing a device to boot
+`neutis-minimal-image` - a small image just capable of allowing a device to boot.

 You will find your image here:
-`....`
+`$BUILD/tmp/deploy/images/neutis-n5/*.sunxi-sdimg`

 [BitBake](https://www.yoctoproject.org/docs/2.4/bitbake-user-manual/bitbake-user-manual.html#bitbake-user-manual) is the tool at the heart of the OpenEmbedded build system and is responsible for parsing the Metadata, generating a list of tasks from it, and then executing those tasks.